banner

 Rheumatoid Arthritis

-Doctors do not know what is the exact cause of rheumatoid arthritis but some experts believe that the immune system becomes confused after infection with bacteria and starts to attack your joints.
+Doctors are unsure of the exact cause of rheumatoid arthritis, but some experts believe that a bacterial infection may confuse the immune system, causing it to mistakenly attack the joints.

 Symptoms of Rheumatoid Arthritis

-Symptoms can occur over time or start suddenly and are more severe than symptoms of osteoarthritis.
-Rheumatoid arthritis usually affects more than one joint and bring pain, stiffness, and swelling in your hands, wrists, elbows, shoulders, knees, ankles, feet, jaw, and neck.
-Symptoms occur in a systematic pattern as well.
-For example, when your left knuckles are inflamed, your right knuckles are likely to be inflamed as well.
+Symptoms can develop gradually or appear suddenly, and are often more severe than those of osteoarthritis.
+Rheumatoid arthritis typically affects multiple joints, causing pain, stiffness, and swelling in areas such as the hands, wrists, elbows, shoulders, knees, ankles, feet, jaw, and neck.
+The symptoms usually follow a symmetrical pattern—for example, when your left knuckles are inflamed, your right knuckles are likely to be inflamed as well.

-Unfortunately, the joint swelling does not go away and gets in the way of everyday tasks like driving, opening a jar or carrying grocery bags.
+Unfortunately, the joint swelling does not go away on its own and can interfere with daily activities like driving, opening jars, or carrying grocery bags.

 Coping with Arthritis

 Whatever form of arthritis you have, it is easier to stay ahead of the pain if you are proactive about your condition.
-The first step should be to talk to your doctor about your symptoms openly and give them complete information about any medication and supplement you are talking.
+The first step should be to talk to your doctor about your symptoms openly and give them complete information about any medications and/or supplements you are taking.
 Make sure to ask your doctor to diagnose the specific type of arthritis.

 Be Mindful of Your Daily Activities